google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 Batch fuzzing enables continuous, regular fuzzing on your latest HEAD and allows a corpus of inputs to build up over time, which greatly improves the effectiveness of fuzzing.
-Batch fuzzing can be run on either pushes to your default branch, or on a cron schedule (or both).
+Batch fuzzing can be run on either pushes to your default branch or on a cron schedule (or both).

 To enable batch fuzzing, add the following to `.github/workflows/cflite_batch.yml`: